IMGVIEW.EXE

 My pet peeve is that I don't want external code (especially trackers!) to load automatically on a website because of embedded stuff.
 I obv make an exception with cbox, but I embed everything else only on user request like this:

 No Google code is loaded until I click the link.
-That's because the embed doesn't really exist until then, it's only stored in a string.
+That's because the embed doesn't really exist until then, it's only stored in memory as a string.

 You can create such embed code with this generator: